josephsmartinez/UNIX_Linux/Topics/Users_Groups/files_and_permissions.md

 ## Create and Manage Access Control Lists (ACLs)

+NOTE:

+- Only works on ext4 and xfs filesystems
+- Maps to user id (UID)
 - ACL have a plus (+) at the end of the permission bits

 > getfacl file
-> setfacl -m u: johndoe:rw file1
+> setfacl -m u:johndoe:rw file1
 > setfacl -m m::r file1
 > setfacl -d -m u:starbuck /somedir
 > setfacl -m u:starbuck /somedir